Times They Are A’Changin’

 “OK, I can do this.”

-I got to the house at 12:30, and began my indoctrination.
+I got to the house at 12:30 and began my indoctrination.
 I learned how, and when, and what to feed the baby, where all the supplies were, the emergency phone numbers, (brother’s cell, pizza delivery place…) everything a prepared babysitter needs.
-Finally it was time for the Changing Lesson.
+Finally, it was time for the Changing Lesson.
 My sister-in-law demonstrated with a dry run… Pick up the feet, off with the old, on with the new.
-Wide Velcro tabs in back, pouch in the front.
+Wide Velcro tabs in the back, pouch in the front.
 Easy!

 “Yeah, I can do this.”